nagasudhirpulla/taming_python/blog/skills/oracle_instantclient.md

 * Copy the zip file to the installation directory and unzip the zip file there.
 * Now all the instant client files will be in the folder ```C:\instantclient```
-* Include the above folder path ```C:\instantclient\``` in ```PATH``` and ```OCI_LIB64``` system environment variables If we get an error in python something like "32 bit instant client not found", then remove the 64 bit files and folders and install a 32 bit version of instant client
+* Include the above folder path ```C:\instantclient\``` in ```PATH``` and ```OCI_LIB64``` system environment variables
+* If we get an error in python script something like "32 bit instant client not found", then remove the 64 bit files and folders and install a 32 bit version of Instant Client.

 We also need cx_Oracle module to interface with Oracle in python - https://oracle.github.io/python-cx_Oracle/
 ```
 pip install cx_Oracle